Purdue University

 COMMENTS

 To cite an image, you need an in-text citation and a corresponding reference entry.
-The reference entry should list: The creator of the image The year it
+The reference entry should list: The creator of the image.
+The year it was published.
+The title of the image.
+The format of the image (e.g., “photograph”) Its location or container (e.g. a website, book, or museum)

-4. How to Cite a Picture or Image in APA
+4. How to Cite an Image or Photo in APA Format - Grammarly

 The following format will be used: In-Text Citation (Paraphrase) - entry that appears in the body of your paper when you express the ideas of a researcher or author using your own words.
 For more tips on paraphrasing check out The OWL at Purdue.
 In-Text Citation (Quotation) - entry that appears in the body of your paper after a direct quote.